Why Was The Book Of Enoch Removed From The Bible?

 The Book of Watchers is the first section of the Book of Enoch and sets the stage for the narrative.
 It introduces the concept of fallen angels who descended to earth and intermarried with humans, resulting in the rise of wickedness and corruption.
 This section also includes prophetic visions, theological discussions, and ethical teachings.

-See alsoย How Does The Bible Influence The Interpretation Of Dreams?
+See alsoย What Does The Bible Say About The Significance Of A Dime?

 Book of Parables